Linus Omark

-Linus Karl Heimer Omark (born 5 February 1987) is a Swedish professional ice hockey left winger for the HC Lugano of the NL.
-Omark has previously played in the National Hockey League (NHL) for the Buffalo Sabres and Edmonton Oilers.
-He was drafted into the NHL by the Edmonton Oilers in the fourth round, 97th overall, of the 2007 NHL Entry Draft.
+Linus Karl Heimer Omark (born 5 February 1987) is a Swedish former professional ice hockey left winger who last played for Luleå HF of the SHL.
+Omark previously played in the National Hockey League (NHL) for the Buffalo Sabres and Edmonton Oilers.
+He was drafted into the NHL by the Edmonton Oilers in the fourth round, 97th overall, of the 2007 NHL entry draft.

 Playing career

 Omark began his professional hockey career in his native Sweden playing for Luleå Hockey of the Elitserien.
 In the 2008–09 season, Omark led Luleå in scoring with 23 goals and 55 points, good for third in the league.
 Following that successful campaign, Omark played one season with Dynamo Moscow of the Kontinental Hockey League (KHL), scoring 20 goals and 36 points in 56 games.
 Omark became known as a "YouTube sensation" for his creative scoring attempts, which included a shootout goal where he flipped the puck over a sprawling Switzerland goaltender Marco Bührer in a March 2009 international exhibition, a between-the-legs goal in a game against Timrå IK and a behind-the-net, lacrosse-style attempt against Brynäs IF.